ory/kratos/docs/docs/cli/kratos-hashers-argon2-calibrate.md

 ### Options

 ```
-      --adjust-memory-by string   amount by which the memory is adjusted in every step while probing (default "1GB")
+      --adjust-memory-by byte_size   Amount by which the memory is adjusted in every step while probing. (default 1.00GB)
   -h, --help                         help for calibrate
-      --key-length uint32         length of the key in bytes (default 32)
+      --key-length uint32            Length of the key in bytes. (default 32)
-      --max-memory string         maximum memory allowed (default no limit)
+      --max-memory byte_size         Maximum memory allowed (default no limit). (default 0.00B)
-      --parallelism uint8         number of threads to use (default 72)
+      --parallelism uint8            Number of threads to use. (default 8)
-  -r, --probe-runs int            runs per probe, median of all runs is taken as the result (default 2)
+  -r, --probe-runs int               Runs per probe, median of all runs is taken as the result. (default 2)
-      --salt-length uint32        length of the salt in bytes (default 16)
+  -q, --quiet                        Quiet output.
-  -i, --start-iterations uint32   number of iterations to start probing at (default 1)
+      --salt-length uint32           Length of the salt in bytes. (default 16)
-  -m, --start-memory string       amount of memory to start probing at (default "4GB")
+  -i, --start-iterations uint32      Number of iterations to start probing at. (default 1)
-  -v, --verbose                   verbose output
+  -m, --start-memory byte_size       Amount of memory to start probing at. (default 4.00GB)
 ```

 ### Options inherited from parent commands